"white man's grave" meaning in English

 Etymology: Referring to the high mortality rate among white missionaries and colonists in Africa, due to the tropical climate, diseases, and sanitation.
 Head templates: {{en-noun|white men's graves|head=white man's grave}} white man's grave (plural white men's graves)

 1. (archaic) Africa, or more specifically, western Africa or Sierra Leone.
-By extension, any other land subject to Western colonialism or missionizing that is comparably deadly.
-Tags: archaic Synonyms: white men's grave, White man's grave, White Man's Grave, some white man's grave
+Tags: archaic Synonyms: White man's grave, White Man's Grave, some white man's grave, white men's grave

-Sense id: en-white_man's_grave-en-noun-fIzqclZb Categories (other): English entries with incorrect language header
+Sense id: en-white_man's_grave-en-noun-ngZTPtA5 Categories (other): English entries with incorrect language header, Pages with 1 entry, Pages with entries

 Inflected forms